dgellerup/FastTools/README.md

 ## Setup
 1. Clone or download FastTools repository.

+2. Set up bioconda by following instructions at https://bioconda.github.io/

-2. Create fastTools environment.
+3. Create fastTools environment.
      * Use command: conda env create -f environment.yml

-3. Include fastTools in your project directory alongside your own modules or scripts.
+4. Include fastTools in your project directory alongside your own modules or scripts.

-4. Import module.
+5. Import module.
      * Place "import fastTools" at the top of the script you want to use it in.

 ## Module Attributes